RamYASri98/curneu_task/README.md

 5.Purchased

 Building a Model
 In machine learning, support-vector machines are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
 Therefore, SVM classification model is used to classify based on the target variable - Purchased.
 This model is implemented by using python.

 Training and testing the data
 Train-test split : 75-25
-Here 300 entries are trained and 100 entries are validated.
+Here 300 entries are trained and
+100 entries are validated.

 Why Support vector machine classifier?

-SVM works relatively well when there is a clear margin of separation between classes.
+1.SVM works relatively well when there is a clear margin of separation between classes.
-SVM is more effective in high dimensional spaces.
+2.SVM is more effective in high dimensional spaces.
-SVM is effective in cases where the number of dimensions is greater than the number of samples.
+3.SVM is effective in cases where the number of dimensions is greater than the number of samples.
-SVM is relatively memory efficient.
+4.SVM is relatively memory efficient.

 Libraries used

-Numpy
-Matplotlib
-Sklearn
+1.Numpy
+2.Matplotlib
+3.Sklearn

 Visualization